ultraio/docs-blockchain/docs/products/nft-api/queries.md

 ##### Description

-Facilitates the retrieval of offers based on the specified factory, uniq, or buyer.
-This functionality is designed to include offers that are no longer valid, allowing retrieval of any offer, even if it has expired or if the associated uniq has been burned.
+Simplifies the process of finding offers based on the factory, uniq, or buyer.
+This functionality is designed to include offers that are no longer valid, enabling the retrieval of any offer, whether expired or if the associated uniq has been burned.
+Please note that this query won't return the factory offer for each uniq it applies to, as factory offers don't have a uniq attached.
+If you prefer to see valid factory offer for each uniq it applies to, you should utilize the "uniqEffectiveBuyOffers" query instead.

 ##### Response